Technology Enabled Care (TEC)

 Home activity sensors

 These can assess how you are managing at home by looking at your activity levels around the property over a period of time.
-With this information we can support you and your carers to make informed decisions about support options to maximise independence where possible.
+This information we can help you and your carers decide if the support you have in place is appropriate.

 Just Checking uses small motion detectors to check on the movements and activity of a person.
 Find out more about Just Checking.